Frisner Augustin: Musical legacy

 Augustin's drumming style featured a refined balance of aesthetic cool and volatile energy.
 Critic Robert Palmer noted after a performance in Manhattan, "...Augustin embroidered explosive improvisations...over the ensemble's deftly layered rhythmic conversations while always keeping an eye on dancers and singers and guiding the ebb and flow of relaxation and intensity".
 Dancers recognized him for his intimate terpsichorean exchanges: "He lays luscious melodies like flowers at your feet, almost within reach, then yanks them away just as you are about to grab them".
-He exploited the full tonal/timbral palette of the drum and often insisted, "The drum is a piano".
+He exploited the full tonal/timbral palette of the drum and often said, "The drum is a piano".
 Equally accomplished in hand and stick technique (both used in Vodou drumming), he delivered crisp, clear articulations of open and closed mid-range tones, bass tones, portamento glides, rimshots, etc. When a student failed to render the strokes properly, he admonished him or her to "clean it."
 On the temporal side, Augustin broke new ground with his kase, which tested the limits of how far one can travel from the principal rhythmic framework without losing it: "More so than any traditional drummer, Augustin has the ability to drop out of the rhythm completely...riffing brilliantly in stunning jazz-like improvisations for carefully calculated intervals, then coming back in, skeletally at first, and finally resuming full melody".

 Augustin made several recordings, some of which featured his compositions for La Troupe Makandal.
 A part of the Troupe's online archive of his performances and workshops, public and private lives, and Vodou activities went online in December 2018 as The Frisner Augustin Memorial Archive.
 The company continues to build the archive as new materials are collected and, when needed, digitized.
 Hard copy materials are stored at the Haitian Studies Institute (HSI) at Brooklyn College CUNY.